JoinColony/colonyJS/docs/_Docs_Quickstart.md

 ## Environment prerequisites

 * For local development, you will need some means of running the [Colony Network contracts](https://github.com/JoinColony/colonyNetwork) locally.
+The recommended commit to clone is currently `ce9811a`.
 See our guide to [running the Colony Network contracts](/colonyjs/docs-getting-started#colonynetwork).
 * Next, you will need some means of loading the contract definitions into your app.
 This is easy to do with [TrufflePig](https://github.com/JoinColony/trufflepig).
 See our guide to [starting TrufflePig](/colonyjs/docs-getting-started#trufflepig).
 * It's also beneficial to have a JavaScript environment that supports `async`/`await`, since colonyJS uses Promises extensively.
 Recent versions of Node and Chrome support Promises out of the box, but you may want to consider using [webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) for better support.